brazhh/WinAdmin-Automator/README.md

 # WinAdmin-Automator
-SysAdmin Operations Toolkit (PowerShell)
+WinAdmin Automator (PowerShell)

 ## 📋 Overview

-The SysAdmin Operations Toolkit is a modular, menu-driven CLI utility designed to streamline Level 1 and Level 2 IT support tasks.
+The WinAdmin Automator is a modular, menu-driven CLI utility designed to streamline Level 1 and Level 2 IT support tasks.
 It consolidates over 18 essential diagnostic, maintenance, and forensic tools into a single portable script.

 Unlike standard maintenance scripts, this toolkit utilizes hybrid execution models (PowerShell + Native CMD) to bypass object processing overhead for high-velocity file operations, and includes enterprise-grade features such as RAID-aware health checks and persistent auditing logs.